Supercell: an expanded version of Clouds by Mutable Instruments

 All other features of the original Clouds remain intact, including access to the alternate modes.
 Thanks to Mutable Instruments for making the original Clouds hardware and firmware available under open-source licenses.
 The "Superparasites" alternate firmware is also available, which combines the code from Parasites (Matthias Puech) with Beat Repeat (Julius Kammerl) into one powerful expanded firmware with eight DSP modes available.
 See the Downloads section below for details or Github for source code.

-Modules with both panel options are currently in stock.
-Orders are shipped via USPS and shipping costs will be calculated during checkout.
+Orders are shipped via USPS.
+Shipping costs will be calculated during checkout.